sebsauvage/Shaarli/doc/md/index.md

 - to feed other social networks, blogs... using RSS feeds and external services (dlvr.it, ifttt.com ...).

 ### Interface

 - minimalist design (simple is beautiful)
 - FAST
 - ATOM and RSS feeds
 - views:
-    - paginated link list
+    - paginated link list (with image and video thumbnails)
     - tag cloud
-    - picture wall: image and video thumbnails
+    - picture wall: image and video thumbnails (with lazy loading)
     - daily: newspaper-like daily digest
     - daily RSS feed
 - permalinks for easy reference
 - links can be public or private
+- thumbnail generation for images and video services
+- URL cleanup: automatic removal of `?utm_source=...`, `fb=...`
 - extensible through [plugins](https://shaarli.readthedocs.io/en/master/Plugins/#plugin-usage)

-### Tag, view and search your links!
+### Tag, view and search your links

 - add a custom title and description to archived links
 - add tags to classify and search links
   - features tag autocompletion, renaming, merging and deletion
 - full-text and tag search

 ### Easy setup

 - dead-simple installation: drop the files, open the page
 - links are stored in a file
     - compact storage